 How to apply for leave of absence

 If you need to be off work for more than five business days to tend to your own medical condition or pregnancy, care for an ill family member, take a military or personal leave, or bond with a new child, you will need to request a leave of absence.
-Contact our leave administrator, The Larkin Company, at 650-938-0933 as soon as possible to determine your eligibility for state, federal and/or other statutory leave (such as the federal Family and Medical Leave Act).
+Contact Splunk’s leave administrator by emailing The Larkin Company or or calling 650-938-0933 as soon as possible to determine your eligibility for state, federal and/or other statutory leave (such as the federal Family and Medical Leave Act).
 You may need to provide documentation when requesting your leave.

 The Larkin Company will tell you whether your leave request is approved and what the terms are.
 Accepting other employment, working in another job or filing for unemployment insurance benefits while on leave will be taken as your resignation.

 When you request a leave of absence, you may be eligible to receive a wage-replacement benefit (pay) through state- or company-sponsored programs, including disability insurance (SDI), voluntary disability insurance (VDI), short-term disability, long-term disability, paid parental leave and/or military pay.
 You may be eligible to use sick time and/or accrued PTO to supplement any period not eligible for pay (such as the programs listed above).
 Contact The Larkin Company or SPOT to learn more.

 For more information about taking a leave of absence, email The Larkin Company (SplunkLeaves@TheLarkinCompany.com) or call 650-938-0933.

 If your leave of absence is due to your own health condition, you’ll need to provide a work release (fit for duty) from your medical provider before returning and resuming any work for Splunk.
 Email The Larkin Company with your work release.

 If you’re returning from leave, you must contact The Larkin Company to confirm your return to work.
 You need to keep your manager informed of your expected return-to-work date (preferably at least a week before your return date).